 So, when choosing a day to head to the gorge, just try and avoid those rainy parts of the day.

-» Read more: Visit the Vintgar Gorge as part of a longer Slovenia road trip around the country
+» Read more: Visit the Vintgar Gorge (and other Slovenia hikes) as part of a longer Slovenia road trip around the country

 5) When to Visit the Gorge